jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 This article contains all configuration options JW Player supports.

 !!!important
 Certain JW Player features may require a specific license.
-Please [contact our team](//www.jwplayer.com/pricing/?utm_source=developer&utm_medium=CTA&utm_campaign=player-docs) to if your license does not support the features or configuration options you need.
+Please [contact our team](//www.jwplayer.com/pricing/?utm_source=developer&utm_medium=CTA&utm_campaign=player-docs) if your license does not support the features or configuration options you need.
 !!!

 |Table Of Contents| | |